-The focus of the advertised post is on developing novel quantitative verification, strategy synthesis and software synthesis techniques, with application to autonomous driving, personal transport and space robotics.
+The advertised post will contribute to the Safety, Trust and Integrity Theme and will focus on developing novel quantitative verification, strategy synthesis and software synthesis techniques, with application to autonomous driving, personal transport and space robotics.
 Areas of interest include: 1) probabilistic modelling of driver behaviour for semi-autonomous driving scenarios and validation on real data; 2) model-based quantitative verification against multiobjective specifications; 3) quantitative runtime verification and validation on real driving scenarios; 4) quantitative modelling of trust for human-robot interaction; 5) strategy synthesis from specifications, including obstacle avoidance; and 6) automated synthesis of software components from quantitative specifications.